Computably totally disconnected locally compact groups: Computably locally compact subtrees of

-The following will be used throughout. \begin{definition}[Code numbers for compact open sets] Let $T$ be a c.l.c.\ tree.
-For a finite set $u\sub T $, let \bc $\+ K_u= \bigcup_{\eta\in u} [\eta]_T$, \ec in case this set is compact.
-By a \emph{code number} for a compact open set $\+ K\sub [T]$ we mean the strong index for a set $u$ of strings such that $\+ K = \+ K_u$. \end{definition}
+Given a c.l.c.\ tree $T$, the compact open subsets of $[T]$ can be algorithmically encoded by natural numbers; the notation below will be used throughout. \begin{definition}[Code numbers for compact open sets] Suppose that a tree $T$ is c.l.c.\ via~$k\in \NN$.
+For a finite set $u\sub T^{\ge k}$, let \bc $\+ K_u= \bigcup_{\eta\in u} [\eta]_T$. \ec By a \emph{code number} for a compact open set $\+ K\sub [T]$ we mean the strong index for a finite set $u$ of strings such that $\+ K = \+ K_u$. \end{definition} Clearly, each compact open subset $\+ K$ of $[T]$ is of the form $\+ K_u$ for some $u$.
 Such a code number is not unique (unless $\+ K$ is empty).
-So we will carefully distinguish between the actual compact open set, and any of its code numbers.
-Note that $\+ K_u$ is defined if and only if $[\eta]_T$ is compact for each $\eta \in u$.
-So one can decide, given $u\in \NN $ as an input, whether $u$ is a code number.
-Clearly, each compact open subset of $[T]$ is of the form $\+ K_u$ for some $u$.
+So we will need to distinguish between the actual compact open set, and any of its code numbers.
+Note that one can decide, given $u \in \NN $ as an input, whether $u$ is a code number.

-The following lemma shows that the basic set-theoretic relations and operations are decidable for sets of the form $\+ K_u$, similar to the case of finite subsets of $\NN$. \begin{lemma} Suppose that we are given a c.l.c.\ tree $T$.
+The following lemma shows that the basic set-theoretic relations and operations are decidable for sets of the form $\+ K_u$, similar to the case of finite subsets of $\NN$. \begin{lemma} Suppose a tree $T$ is c.l.c.\ via $k \in \NN$.
 Given code numbers $u, w$,

 \bi \item[(i)] one can compute code numbers for $\+ K_u \cup \+ K_w$ and $\+ K_u \cap \+ K_w$;